Pikkius/3DOnco/README.md

 # Data <a name="Data"></a>

-For this purpose we used data from [DEEPrior](https://github.com/bioinformatics-polito/DEEPrior), which are contain in a csv file that for each fusion pair contain:
+For this purpose we used the data from [DEEPrior](https://github.com/bioinformatics-polito/DEEPrior), which are contained in a tab separated file that for each fusion pair gives:
+* Chromosome number of 5p gene
+* Breakpoint coordinate of 5p gene
+* Chromosome number of 3p gene
-* Name of the fusion pair
+* Breakpoint coordinate of 3p gene

-* Label 1 if oncogenic, 0 otherwise
-* 5' Gene and break point
-* 3' Gene and break point
+The gene fusions of the training set are validated and the label values 1 if the fusion is oncogenic, 0 otherwise.

-That are collected from [COSMIC](https://cancer.sanger.ac.uk/cosmic/fusion) (Catalog of Somatic Mutations in Cancer) for Oncogenic gene fusions and [Babicenau et al. work Recurrent chimeric fusion rnas in non-cancer tissues and cells](https://pubmed.ncbi.nlm.nih.gov/26837576/) for not oncogenic ones.
+The data of the training set are collected from [COSMIC](https://cancer.sanger.ac.uk/cosmic/fusion) (Catalog of Somatic Mutations in Cancer) for Oncogenic gene fusions and [Babicenau et al. work Recurrent chimeric fusion rnas in non-cancer tissues and cells](https://pubmed.ncbi.nlm.nih.gov/26837576/) for not oncogenic ones.
+Moreover, we have two different datasets to test the model:

-Conta quanti sono per classe

-Mettiamo la distribuzione delle lunghezze ?
+* the Onco gene fusions of the first one are obtained from the ChimerDB2.0 database, while the Not Onco corresponds to the false positives reported by TopHat-Fusion and STAR-Fusion on Illumina BodyMap 2.0 samples;
+* the second test set is composed by oncogenic gene fusions built from the work of [Gao et al. Driver fusions and their implications in the development and treatment of human cancers](https://pubmed.ncbi.nlm.nih.gov/29617662/).

+In the figures below, we can see the **distribution** of our data:
+- PLOTS DISTRIBUZIONE DATI
+- PLOTS DISTRIBUZIONE LUNGHEZZE

 # Gene Fusion <a name="Gene"></a>

 ## Theory <a name="theory"></a>